msmygit/n8n-nodes-astradb/README.md

 ## 🏆 Acknowledgments

-- DataStax for providing Astra DB
+- DataStax for providing Astra DB, an excellent knowledge layer
-- n8n team for the excellent platform
+- n8n team for the platform
 - Community contributors and testers

 ## 📈 Roadmap